syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Add-radio-button-in-existing-PDF-document).

+#### Choose default value for radio button field

+You can choose default value for radio button field using [SelectedIndex](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Parsing.PdfLoadedRadioButtonListField.html#Syncfusion_Pdf_Parsing_PdfLoadedRadioButtonListField_SelectedIndex) properties of [PdfLoadedRadioButtonListField](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Parsing.PdfLoadedRadioButtonListField.html) class.
+Please refer the below code snippet to choose default value for radio button field in PDF document.

+{% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}

+// Create a new PDF document
+PdfDocument document = new PdfDocument();
+// Add a new page to the PDF document
+PdfPage page = document.Pages.Add();

+// Create a new radio button list field named "employeesRadioList" PdfRadioButtonListField employeesRadioList = new PdfRadioButtonListField(page, "employeesRadioList");
+// Create a font
+PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12, PdfFontStyle.Regular);

+// Create a new radio button item for "Male" PdfRadioButtonListItem radioItem1 = new PdfRadioButtonListItem("Male");
+// Set the bounds for the radio button radioItem1.Bounds = new RectangleF(90, 203, 15, 15);
+ // Draw the label "Male"
+page.Graphics.DrawString("Male", font, PdfBrushes.Black, new RectangleF(110, 204, 180, 20));
+// Add the radio button item to the list employeesRadioList.Items.Add(radioItem1);

+// Create a new radio button item for "Female" PdfRadioButtonListItem radioItem2 = new PdfRadioButtonListItem("Female");
+ // Set the bounds for the radio button radioItem2.Bounds = new RectangleF(205, 203, 15, 15);
+ // Draw the label "Female"
+page.Graphics.DrawString("Female", font, PdfBrushes.Black, new RectangleF(225, 204, 180, 20));
+ // Add the radio button item to the list employeesRadioList.Items.Add(radioItem2);

+// Create a new radio button item for "Transgender" PdfRadioButtonListItem radioItem3 = new PdfRadioButtonListItem("Transgender");
+ // Set the bounds for the radio button radioItem3.Bounds = new RectangleF(300, 203, 15, 15);
+ // Draw the label "Transgender" page.Graphics.DrawString("Transgender", font, PdfBrushes.Black, new RectangleF(320, 204, 180, 20));
+ // Add the radio button item to the list employeesRadioList.Items.Add(radioItem3);

+employeesRadioList.SelectedIndex = 1;

+// Add the radio button list to the form document.Form.Fields.Add(employeesRadioList);

+//Creating the stream object.
+MemoryStream stream = new MemoryStream();
+//Save the PDF document to stream. document.Save(stream);
+//Close the document.
+document.Close(true);

+{% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}

+// Create a new PDF document
+PdfDocument document = new PdfDocument();
+// Add a new page to the PDF document
+PdfPage page = document.Pages.Add();

+// Create a new radio button list field named "employeesRadioList" PdfRadioButtonListField employeesRadioList = new PdfRadioButtonListField(page, "employeesRadioList");
+// Create a font
+PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12, PdfFontStyle.Regular);

+// Create a new radio button item for "Male" PdfRadioButtonListItem radioItem1 = new PdfRadioButtonListItem("Male");
+// Set the bounds for the radio button radioItem1.Bounds = new RectangleF(90, 203, 15, 15);
+ // Draw the label "Male"
+page.Graphics.DrawString("Male", font, PdfBrushes.Black, new RectangleF(110, 204, 180, 20));
+// Add the radio button item to the list employeesRadioList.Items.Add(radioItem1);

+// Create a new radio button item for "Female" PdfRadioButtonListItem radioItem2 = new PdfRadioButtonListItem("Female");
+ // Set the bounds for the radio button radioItem2.Bounds = new RectangleF(205, 203, 15, 15);
+ // Draw the label "Female"
+page.Graphics.DrawString("Female", font, PdfBrushes.Black, new RectangleF(225, 204, 180, 20));
+ // Add the radio button item to the list employeesRadioList.Items.Add(radioItem2);

+// Create a new radio button item for "Transgender" PdfRadioButtonListItem radioItem3 = new PdfRadioButtonListItem("Transgender");
+ // Set the bounds for the radio button radioItem3.Bounds = new RectangleF(300, 203, 15, 15);
+ // Draw the label "Transgender" page.Graphics.DrawString("Transgender", font, PdfBrushes.Black, new RectangleF(320, 204, 180, 20));
+ // Add the radio button item to the list employeesRadioList.Items.Add(radioItem3);

+employeesRadioList.SelectedIndex = 1;

+// Add the radio button list to the form document.Form.Fields.Add(employeesRadioList);

+//Save the document.
+document.Save("Output.pdf");
+//Close the document.
+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+' Create a new PDF document
+Dim document As New PdfDocument()

+' Add a new page to the PDF document
+Dim page As PdfPage = document.Pages.Add()

+' Create a new radio button list field named "employeesRadioList" Dim employeesRadioList As New PdfRadioButtonListField(page, "employeesRadioList")

+' Create a font
+Dim font As PdfFont = New PdfStandardFont(PdfFontFamily.Helvetica, 12, PdfFontStyle.Regular)

+' Create a new radio button item for "Male"
+Dim radioItem1 As New PdfRadioButtonListItem("Male")
+' Set the bounds for the radio button radioItem1.Bounds = New RectangleF(90, 203, 15, 15)
+' Draw the label "Male"
+page.Graphics.DrawString("Male", font, PdfBrushes.Black, New RectangleF(110, 204, 180, 20))
+' Add the radio button item to the list employeesRadioList.Items.Add(radioItem1)

+' Create a new radio button item for "Female"
+Dim radioItem2 As New PdfRadioButtonListItem("Female")
+' Set the bounds for the radio button radioItem2.Bounds = New RectangleF(205, 203, 15, 15)
+' Draw the label "Female"
+page.Graphics.DrawString("Female", font, PdfBrushes.Black, New RectangleF(225, 204, 180, 20))
+' Add the radio button item to the list employeesRadioList.Items.Add(radioItem2)

+' Create a new radio button item for "Transgender"
+Dim radioItem3 As New PdfRadioButtonListItem("Transgender")
+' Set the bounds for the radio button radioItem3.Bounds = New RectangleF(300, 203, 15, 15)
+' Draw the label "Transgender" page.Graphics.DrawString("Transgender", font, PdfBrushes.Black, New RectangleF(320, 204, 180, 20))
+' Add the radio button item to the list employeesRadioList.Items.Add(radioItem3)

+' Set the default selection (e.g., "Female") employeesRadioList.SelectedIndex = 1

+' Add the radio button list to the form document.Form.Fields.Add(employeesRadioList)

+' Save the document
+document.Save("Output.pdf")
+' Close the document
+document.Close(True)

+{% endhighlight %}

+{% endtabs %}

+You can download a complete working sample from [GitHub]().

 ### Retrieving option values from acroform radio button

 The Essential PDF supports retrieving option values from acroform radio button.
 The [OptionValue](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Parsing.PdfLoadedRadioButtonItem.html#Syncfusion_Pdf_Parsing_PdfLoadedRadioButtonItem_OptionValue) property is used to get option values of [PdfLoadedRadioButtonItem](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Parsing.PdfLoadedRadioButtonItem.html) instance.